ericthayer/TadoTadun/README.md

 # TadoTadun
-another task list app

 __forked from [https://github.com/BrooksPatton/learning_project_todo](https://github.com/BrooksPatton/learning_project_todo)__

 This is a scrimmage project for checking understanding of building full-stack applications.
+I had to brand the project becasue that's how like to roll.

 ## How to use this repository